CountBricks Replace Buffalo Box for Residential Homes

 Do I need to be home?
 Only during the interior shut-off test.
 Otherwise, we can text progress photos straight to your phone.

-CountBricks is licensed, insured, and up-to-date with current lead-free legislation.
-Every buffalo box replacement carries a 10-year workmanship warranty backed by digital photo documentation stored at CountBricks.com/services.
+CountBricks is licensed, insured, and compliant with current lead-free legislation.
+Every buffalo box replacement carries a 10-year workmanship warranty backed by digital photo documentation stored at CountBricks.com.

 • Schedule replacement before driveway resurfacing to avoid patchwork asphalt